malczuuu/cmes/README.md

 # CMES

-Solve simple differential equation using MES algorithm.
+Solve simple differential equation using finite elements method.

 Right now it's not possible to configure program with custom equations.